-If < : set and you press the shutter button completely, the three bracketed shots will be taken continuously in this sequence: standard exposure, decreased exposure, and increased exposure.
+If <□> continuous shooting (p.104) is set and you press the shutter button completely, the three bracketed shots will be taken continuously in this sequence: standard exposure, decreased exposure, and increased exposure.

-● Using AEB with <□> single shooting

-Press the shutter button three times to take the three bracketed shots.
-The three bracketed shots will be exposed in the following sequence: standard exposure, decreased exposure, and increased exposure.

-• Using AEB with the self-timer or a remote controller (sold separately)
+- Using AEB with <□> single shooting Press the shutter button three times to take the three bracketed shots.
+The three bracketed shots will be exposed in the following sequence: standard exposure, decreased exposure, and increased exposure. - Using AEB with the self-timer or a remote controller (sold separately)

-With the self-timer or a remote control shooting ($< \mathbf{\delta} >$ or $< \mathbf{\delta}2 >$), you can take three continuous shots after a 10-sec. or 2-sec. delay.
-With $< \mathbf{\delta}C > (p.103)$ set, the number of continuous shots will be three times the number set.
+With the self-timer or a remote control shooting ( $< \frac{1}{6} \otimes > \text{ or } < \otimes_2 >$ ), you can take three continuous shots after a 10-sec. or 2-sec. delay.
+With $<\delta_C>$ (p.106) set, the number of continuous shots will be three times the number set

-- AEB cannot be used with flash, [Multi Shot Noise Reduction], or bulb exposures. - If [12: Auto Lighting Optimizer] (p.123) is set to any setting other than [Disable], the AEB's effect may be minimal.
+- AEB cannot be used with flash, Multi Shot Noise Reduction, Creative filters, or bulb exposures. - If [ 2: Auto Lighting Optimizer] (p.125) is set to any setting other than [Disable], the AEB's effect may be minimal.

-\star Locking the Exposure \star
+X Locking the Exposure ★

 You can lock the exposure when the area of focus is to be different from the exposure metering area or when you want to take multiple shots at the same exposure setting.
-Press the $< \frac{1}{2}$ > button to lock the exposure, then recompose and take the shot.
+Press the < \\frac{\times}{\times} > button to lock the exposure, then recompose and take the shot.
 This is called AE lock.
 It is effective for backlit subjects.

-- Press the shutter button halfway. - The exposure setting will be displayed.
+- Press the shutter button halfway. - ► The exposure setting will be displayed.